camillevalat/Abcd5-website/README.md

 | max       |      98      |     119    |

-Wouldn’t it be more insightful with some visual aids?
+Wouldn’t it be better with some visual aids?
 Let’s take a look at the boxplots from both categories.
 Additionally,  histograms offer a more detailed view of the weighted score distributions.

 <div style="display: flex; justify-content: space-between;">